datocms/old-website/src/docs/plugins/publishing.md

-`homepage`                   | String         | URL of the plugin homepage, will be shown in the Plugin Explorer `keywords`                   | Array<String>  | Plugin keywords, useful to help users find your plugin `datoCmsPlugin.title`        | String         | Plugin title `datoCmsPlugin.entryPoint`   | String         | Relative path to the plugin entry point `datoCmsPlugin.fieldTypes`   | Array<String>  | The type of plugin `datoCmsPlugin.pluginType`   | String         | The types of field the plugin can be used with
+`homepage`                   | String         | URL of the plugin homepage, will be shown in the Plugin Explorer `keywords`                   | Array<String>  | Plugin keywords, useful to help users find your plugin `datoCmsPlugin.title`        | String         | Plugin title `datoCmsPlugin.previewImage` | String         | Relative path to a plugin preview image `datoCmsPlugin.entryPoint`   | String         | Relative path to the plugin entry point `datoCmsPlugin.fieldTypes`   | Array<String>  | The type of plugin `datoCmsPlugin.pluginType`   | String         | The types of field the plugin can be used with